-In addition to the technical requirements for the installation of a heat pump, also the electrical connection, the space requirements, and the possibilities of using heat sources must be clarified.

-As a prerequisite for a favourable annual performance factor, the following must be ensured:

-- Heating load design according to country's regulations; - Low heating flow temperature at the design point: a temperature of 40°C should not be surpassed65; - For higher flow temperatures, additional clarifications are necessary in consultation with the client; - Annual useful heat demand at the location: max.
-45 kWh per m2 gross floor area and year for systems with exhaust air heat source: max.
-10 kWh per m2 gross floor area and year - For higher HWB, additional clarifications are necessary in consultation with the client.
+- In addition to the technical requirements for the installation of a heat pump, also the electrical connection, the space requirements and the possibilities of using heat sources must be clarified. - As a prerequisite for a favorable annual performance factor, the following must be ensured: - Heating load design according to country's regulations; - Low heating flow temperature at the design point: for A++, 35°C must be maintained; - For higher flow temperatures, additional clarifications are necessary in consultation with the client; - Annual useful heat demand at the location: max.
+45 kWh per m gross floor area and year for systems with exhaust air heat source: max.
+10 kWh per m gross floor area and year

+- For higher HWB, additional clarifications are necessary in consultation with the client.
 The hot water demand must be adapted to the equipment and, if necessary, to special user's needs (tapping profile).
-Orientation value: 2 kWh per person and day, target temperature of hot water 55°C; - In the case of a combination with a solar thermal system, its yield must be determined.
-An appropriately designed thermal solar heating system largely takes over the hot water preparation in the summer half-year66 The heat pump does not operate then, which extends its service life.
+Orientation value: 2 kWh per person and day, target temperature of hot water 55 °C; - In the case of a combination with a solar thermal system, its yield must be determined.
+An appropriately designed thermal solar heating system largely takes over the hot water preparation in the summer half-year The heat pump does not operate then, which extends its service life.
 The seasonal performance factor of the entire system improves significantly. - Heat pump combined with an existing boiler: This combination, called bivalent operation, is a good solution in certain cases.
 Example: An existing biomass boiler replaces an air-water heat pump on cold days.

-The installation of the system must be chosen in such a way that the noise protection requirements and the requirements for efficient operation are met (e.g. no generation of cold air pols in the case of air heat pumps).
+The installation of the system must be chosen in such a way that the acoustic requirements and the requirements for efficient operation are met (e.g. no generation of cold air pols in the case of air heat pumps).